 Contact Howard Levison, SOWU Administrator with questions at (973) 378-7715 x7760 or (973) 432-4664 or email@example.com

 Long awaited improvements to Scotland Road, a county road in South Orange, will begin in early May with the recent award of a contract to Colonnelli Brothers set to break ground in late May to replace the water main that runs the length of the roadway.
 The South Orange Water Utility and their consultant engineering firm, HDR, will oversee the project with help from New Jersey American Water, the operator of South Orange’s water system.
 Together they plan to replace the 120+ year old water main while adding 39 new LED gas lamp lookalike street lights and improved curbing.
 When this phase is complete in August, Essex County will take over the remainder of the project that will include repaving of the road, grooved pavement on center lines and curve shoulders, re-centered lanes, shoulder striping, and crosswalk striping, ADA accessible intersections, ramps, and crosswalks, signage, and a raised intersection (speed table) at Raymond Avenue to help slow traffic.
 As a finishing touch South Orange will plant up to 50 street trees along the route to further improve the aesthetics of one of its busiest corridors.

-Detours and disruptions will be ongoing from May through August, 2020 so residents and travelers are encouraged to seek alternate routes and subscribe to the following information sources for regular updates.
+Detours and disruptions will be ongoing from May through Sept, 2020 so residents and travelers are encouraged to seek alternate routes and subscribe to the following information sources for regular updates:

-Sign up on www.southorange.org for “Water Utility” alerts using the Village’s “Notify Me” text and email service (click on link at right hand side bar of home page).
+Sign up on www.southorange.org for “Water Utility” alerts using the Village’s “Alerts & Notifications” text and email service (click on link at right hand side bar of home page).